elhaj101/Souma-s-Events/docs/README.md

   - Contact Us
   - Buffet

   The navbar is designed to be responsive and takes the form of a burger menu on smaller screens, ensuring easy access to navigation links on mobile devices.
+The ABOUTUS.html won't be found in the navbar because its not prioritised, it's found in the footer section.

 ![Responsive Navbar](/assets/images/respnavbar.png)